Lol Tolhurst

-Laurence Andrew Tolhurst (born 3 February 1959) is an English musician, songwriter, producer, and author.
-He was a founding member of the Cure, for which he first played drums before switching to keyboards.
+Laurence "Lol" Andrew Tolhurst (born 3 February 1959) is an English musician, songwriter, producer, and author.
+He was a founder member of the Cure, for which he first played drums before switching to keyboards.
 He left the Cure in 1989, and later formed the bands Presence and Levinhurst.
 He has also published two books and developed the Curious Creatures podcast.
 His most recent studio release is the album Los Angeles (2023), in collaboration with Budgie and Jacknife Lee.

 Career

 Early years

 Lol is an English abbreviation of Laurence.
 Tolhurst was born in Horley, Surrey and is the fifth of six children to William and Daphne Tolhurst.
 He states in his memoir Cured that his father was an alcoholic with unpredictable moods.
 The Tolhurst family later moved to nearby Crawley, where he first met future bandmate Robert Smith when they were both five years old.
 Tolhurst's grandmother lived next door to Smith's family, and Tolhurst and Smith attended St. Francis Primary and Junior Schools together.
 During their teen years, the two played together in several early bands, with Tolhurst on drums.
 These bands eventually evolved into the Cure in 1978.

 Tolhurst and future bandmate Pearl Thompson were present at the outbreak of the 1976 Notting Hill Carnival Riot and ran away as the riot began.